Derek Sage

 Derek Robert Sage (born October 11, 1978) is an American football coach.
-He the offensive coordinator and tight ends coach at University of Nevada, Reno, a position he has held since 2022.
+He is the Tight Ends coach at the University of Toledo.

 Early life

 Sage was born on October 11, 1978, in Ventura County, California.
 In his high school years, Sage lived in Sparks, Nevada and attended Edward C. Reed High School.

 Playing career

 Sage played as a tight end for the Sacramento City College football team in the 1998 and 1999 seasons.
 While Sage was at Sacramento C.C., his team won conference championships and bowl championships.
 Sage then transferred to Cal State Northridge.
 He played there as a tight end in 2000 and 2001—the program's final two seasons—and earned his bachelor's degree in kinesiology in 2002.

 Coaching career

-Nevada (first stint)
+Nevada (First Stint)

 Sage embarked on his coaching career in 2003 as a graduate assistant at Nevada.
 He spent two seasons with the program, working with defensive backs in 2003 and with wide receivers in 2004.